Find industry contacts & talent representation

 It might have been that Mickey would give Ben a passing grade and Cole would not turn Mickey in to the IRS

 This seems to be a question many people ask.
 People seem to think the casinos are not thrilled with the movie and book.
-The opposite couldn't be more true: the casinos love it!
+The opposite couldn't be more true: the casinos love it.
 So much so they allowed the 21 producers to film scenes for the movie in several Vegas casinos.
 It takes a big bank roll, much patience and most importantly great skill to count cards and even then you may not make a profit.
 The everyday person reading the book or seeing this movie who tries counting cards in a casino will lose over 95% of the time.
-The casinos welcome players like that and worst case for them, if you start to win too much money they can kick you out.
+The casinos welcome players like that, and in worst case for them—if you start to win too much money—they can kick you out.

 The film portrays the MIT blackjack team as composed mostly of Caucasians, the two Asian-Americans on the team, Kianna (Liza Lapira) and Choi (Aaron Yoo) are supporting characters while the main players Ben and Jill (Kate Bosworth) are both white.
 In reality, the MIT team was disproportionately Asian-American, and the character of Ben is based mostly on Jeff Ma, a Chinese American.
 This has led some to criticize the film for "white washing" by turning Asian-Americans into white characters.